Sharath15eUR/dineshprabhu/Networking_Training_Program/Module1and2.md

 ### Environment Configuration:

 - Ubuntu VM (as local machine) - dineshprabhu@192.168.1.10
-- Windows 11( as remote machine) - admin@192.168.1.6
+- Windows 11 ( as remote machine) - admin@192.168.1.6

-## Q1.
-Consider a case, a folder has multiple files and how would copy it to destination machine path (Try using SCP, cp options in Linux)
+### Q1.
+Consider a case, a folder has multiple files and how would copy it to destination machine path (Try using scp, cp options in Linux)

-### Using SCP to copy a folder from local machine onto the remote machine
+### Using `scp` to copy a folder from local machine onto the remote machine

 ```
 dineshprabhu@ubuntu:~$ scp -r ~/linuxtraining/mod1 admin@192.168.1.6:C:/Users/admin/Downloads